Infixo/CS2-InfoLoom/Thunderstore/README.md

 - Residential properties by density: total count, occupied, free.
 - Total households and homeless households.
 - Average happiness, weighted tax rate, open study positions.
+- Household demand which is hidden in the game, it controls if new households spawn.
+- For new households, a chance that a Student Household will spawn.

 ![Residential data](https://raw.githubusercontent.com/infixo/cs2-infoloom/main/docs/residential.png)